• Skip to primary navigation

 Eggs: Large hard-boiled eggs are perfect for this recipe.
 There are so many ways to

 boil eggs perfectly.
-I have included my favorite way but feel free to use the method that works for you.
+We have have included our favorite way but feel free to use the method that works for you.
 When it comes to picking eggs, pick week-old eggs because they peel easily.
 Younger eggs are a pain to peel.

 Mayonnaise: Homemade mayonnaise or Mayo can be made using lemon juice, egg